ihraihan/Chair-Yoga-for-Seniors/Privacy-Policy.md

 **Privacy Policy**

-This privacy policy applies to the Chair Yoga for Seniors app (hereby referred to as "Application") for mobile devices that was created by PulseApps LLC (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Chair Yoga for Seniors app (hereby referred to as "Application") for mobile devices that was created by PulseApps LLC (hereby referred to as "Service Provider") as a Freemium service.
 This service is intended for use "AS IS".

 **Information Collection and Use**